Liberal arts education

 - the types of work they do

-Click on one or more of these elements to narrow the results.
+Click on one or more of these elements to narrow the results, such as by what they studied.
 Or enter a keyword in the search box.
-Use the "explore more" button to select or search for a different field of study.
+Be sure to check out LinkedIn handy tip sheet.